MeAbdulMajeed/urdu-word-embedding-using-word2vec/README.md

 ## 📜 Acknowledgements

 The "urdu short 20k.txt" dataset used in this project is obtained from [urdu short 20k.txt](https://drive.google.com/file/d/16Sg5NDB-rr6ROrAee8TUWMTDiyGzOf2b/view?usp=sharing) and is used for research purposes.
-If you want to further improve the accuracy, Similarity so you can use this dataset that contain more than 100,000 lines of urdu news data  [urdu_news_dataset.txt](https://drive.google.com/file/d/1kueVp6_YnO5osmYrX4RzdIPzq9Hf3Aq4/view?usp=sharing)
+If you want to further improve the accuracy, Similarity so you can use this dataset that contains more than 100,000 lines of Urdu news data  [urdu_news_dataset.txt](https://drive.google.com/file/d/1kueVp6_YnO5osmYrX4RzdIPzq9Hf3Aq4/view?usp=sharing)
 📖The project is built using the NLTK, Gensim, scikit-learn, Pandas, NumPy, and TensorFlow libraries. 🧰

 ## 📚 References